SergeBakharev/carvera_a_to_z/feeds-and-speeds-basics.md

 * the **hardness of the material** being cut
 * the **type and diameter of the endmill** \(smaller teeth need to take smaller bites: the maximum chipload for a given endmill scales linearly with its diameter\)
-* the **toolpath** used \(how wide/deep the cutter is engaged\) and the **rigidity of the machine**: it is quite easy to forget that the Shapeoko is not as rigid as industrial CNCs, so endmill manufacturers recommendations may not be directly suitable for the Shapeoko.
+* the **toolpath** used \(how wide/deep the cutter is engaged\) and the **rigidity of the machine**: it is quite easy to forget that the Carvera is not as rigid as industrial CNCs, so endmill manufacturers recommendations may not be directly suitable for the Carvera.
 Any mechanical mod of the machine also impacts the max chipload capability.

-The Shapeoko's limits must also be accounted for: the absolute maximum theoretical chipload on a stock Shapeoko would be reached when using a single-flute endmill at the lowest RPM \(10,000RPM on the Makita router\) and at the fastest feedrate of 200 inch per minute, and that would be 200/\(1×10,000\) = 0.02'' = 0.5mm
+The Carvera's limits must also be accounted for: the absolute maximum theoretical chipload on a stock Carvera would be reached when using a single-flute endmill at the lowest RPM \(10,000RPM on the Makita router\) and at the fastest feedrate of 200 inch per minute, and that would be 200/\(1×10,000\) = 0.02'' = 0.5mm

 So all chiploads should be somewhere between 0.001'' and 0.02''.